 Caring For Your Child

-If your baby is uncomfortable while teething, you can try the following.
+If your baby is uncomfortable while teething, try these tips.

 - Rub the affected gum.